aaronland/go-flickr-api/README.md

 ### api

 Command-line tool for invoking the Flickr API.
 Results are emitted to STDOUT.
-Uploading and replacing images are not supported by this tool.

 ```
 $> ./bin/api -h